 • A press release is issued and/or an announcement event is scheduled.

-• VEDIG grants are paid in no fewer than five equal annual installments beginning in the third year after the capital investment and job creation are completed.
+• VEDIG grants are paid in no fewer than five equal annual installments beginning in the first year after the capital investment and job creation are completed.

 The company will be asked to provide annual reports indicating progress toward achieving its capital investment and employment performance targets.
 Reports include: